 Mike started his flying career in gliders, which included winning the Dan Smith aerobatics trophy in 2003, and spending a number of years as the Chief Flying Instructor of Booker Gliding Club.
-He has more recently transitioned to the noisier side of powered aerobatics, winning a number of medals in his first year.
+He then transitioned to the noisier side of powered aerobatics, winning a number of medals in his first year.
 He was the 2014 National Champion at intermediate, and was selected for the British Team.
-Mike and Emily travelled to South Africa as part of the British Aerobatics Team in November 2014, where the team won the Silver medal, with Mike finishing 9th overall.
-In 2016 Mike came 2nd in the British Advanced Aerobatics Championships, with only a whisker between him and Emily.
-Having become a display pilot Mike now displays both their lovely Cap232 as well as with the Great War Display Team (where he displays Fokker Triplane, SE5a and Junkers CL1 replicas).
+Mike travelled to the World championships in South Africa as part of the British Aerobatics Team in November 2014, where the team won the Silver medal.
+In 2016 Mike came 2nd in the British Advanced Aerobatics Championships.
+Having become a display pilot Mike now displays the Cap 232, Extra 330 as well as with the Great War Display Team (where he displays Fokker Triplane, SE5a and Junkers CL1 replicas).

 Mike also flies for a living, as well as being an instructor.
-He has approximately 7,000 hours flying time.
+He has around 9,000 hours flying time.

 David has been an airline pilot for 23 years and a flying instructor since 1996.
 He is a multiple time Advanced National Champion, and flies anything he can get his hands on, however he’s commonly found in our Pitts and Extra!
 David has previously Instructed military elementary flying training and brings with him a wealth of experience in operating high performance aircraft.

 Alex has a huge amount of experience over a wide variety of aircraft including the Pitts.
 Alex has been lucky enough to display some of the most iconic classic aerobatic aircraft including the Bucker Jungmeister.
 Whilst Alex isn't flying around upside down he works as an engineer for British Airways.